 This course describes the EU and Far East industrial structures and underlines the main opportunities they are offering today as far as industrial investments are concerned.
 European investments in Asia and Asian Investments in Europe will be deeply analyzed emphasizing opportunities and difficulties.

 This cycle of seminars constitutes a unique occasion for the MBA students to meet and interact with key leaders of the global economic, social and political scene.
-These series of lectures, especially designed for the MBA class, reflects the main goal of the Program, which is to link theories and practice.Design, Fashion and Luxury Goods
+These series of lectures, especially designed for the MBA class, reflects the main goal of the Program, which is to link theories and practice.Food and Wine

 Developing international markets for Italian companies assumes a working knowledge of the practices of international trade and the main standards that apply.
 In this course we will discuss business strategies in light of the competitive and regulatory context, with particular reference to Asian markets.Business Management / Asian Markets